julianxhokaxhiu/TwigPress/README.md

 </pre>

 ## License ##
-This project is covered up by **GPLv3** license.
+This project is covered up by **MIT** license.
 You can find it attached to any .php file and the LICENSE file itself.
 Please keep it open as much as you can :)